gokulkrishh/how-it-works/src/pages/react/redux/index.md

 #### 3. dispatch()

-Dispatches an action which contains the information about the change.
-This is the only way to update the state in redux store.
+Dispatches an action that contains information about the change.
+This is the only way to update the state in the redux store.

 **Dispatch method does 2 things:**

 1. Update the state using based on the given `action` using passed `reducer` to `createStore()`.
-1. Call all the subscribers that state has changed.
+1. Call all the subscribers that the state has changed.

 **Code:**